The Clock's Ticking on Federal Agencies to Implement Executive Order 14028

 Federal agencies purchase vast amounts of software and cloud capability every year.
 In fact, the US government spent $10.5 billion on software contracts in 2020 and $11.8 billion in 2021.

 Vendors that provide IT services and products under the Federal Acquisition Regulation (FAR) jurisdiction will play a key role in IT infrastructure cybersecurity in United States agencies.
-The EO directs the FAR to be updated with heightened software security requirements to allow federal agencies to only purchase applications and platforms that meet the new stricter cybersecurity design requirements.
+Cybersecurity Executive Order 14028 directs the FAR to be updated with heightened software security requirements to allow federal agencies to only purchase applications and platforms that meet the new stricter cybersecurity design requirements.

 To accomplish this regulation update, the EO directed the National Institute of Standards and Technology (NIST) to issue the "Secure Software Development Framework (SSDF) and related guidance."
 Agencies should begin integrating the NIST "Software Supply Chain Security Guidance under Executive Order 140281 Section 4e" into their existing software lifecycle management and acquisition practices to ensure agencies only purchase secure and trustworthy software and cloud platforms.